 Mike Heichman: from GBC: Brian Cady, Heather Ford, Elie Yarden, Mike Heichman, Big Mike, David Keil...
 And John Andrews, Matt Andrews and Dan Kontoff want to continue to serve.

 Big Mike: Mike Heichman is accurate.

-Charlene: GBC stick to its original decision and hold a new convention.
+Charlene: GBC sticks to its original decision and holds a new convention.

 Mike Heichman: manipulation.

 Dan Kontoff: GBC had time to prepare for it.